superfaceai/docs/docs/guides/api-keys.md

 ## Configuring the provider using Superface CLI

 The Superface CLI configures the provider to read credentials from environment variable.
-For example, configure a new provider `sendgrid` for the [send-email](https://superface.ai/communication/send-email) capability:
+For example, configure a new provider `sendgrid` for the [send-email](https://superface.ai/communication/send-email) profile:

 ```shell
 npx @superfaceai/cli configure sendgrid --profile=communication/send-email